giftos1/programming-guide/Software-Setup.md

 To test it's all working, create a PyCharm project, create a new Python file, and enter the code from https://github.com/CP1404/Starter/blob/master/test_setup.py (or download this file to your project folder.
 Run it by right-clicking in the code window and choosing "Run..."
 If you can run it successfully, it's all good. **Celebrate!**
-If you need help, ask in our #cp1404 Slack channel.
+If you need help, ask.

 GitHub